karlotness/tree-sitter.el/README.md

 intended to be garbage collected by Emacs, so no manual memory management functions from tree-sitter will be directly exposed.

-The interface to the module is *not settled*.
-The binding code is in early stages and will need a fair bit of cleanup to fix inconsistencies and patch likely bugs.
-Function names and signatures may change in a later pass.
-The interface is currently verbose and ideally the names will be compacted and the interface cleaned up in the future.
+The interface to the module is not entirely settled.
+The bindings may need to change to make them integrate more naturally with Emacs or to fix bugs.

 ## Installation
 Building the package requires a few external dependencies.
 These are